CDL55-26/PACoGen-Posits/Benchmark-Analysis.md

   - Count additions.
   - Convert the result to `posit16` and back to `posit32`.
   - Compare the integer values to classify the representation into predefined error buckets.
+- Currently running with integers.
+Need to update code to support doubles, not enough range for ints

 This change eliminated the need for `TrackedPosit32`, resolving all previous **type mismatches and function argument conflicts** while ensuring all additions were tracked **transparently within the benchmark**.